 Gross Income Test: One of the tests for identifying a qualifying relative as a dependent.
 Example: “Did the potential dependent have a gross income in excess of the personal exemption amount during the tax year?”

-Gross Receipts (Business): When used in connection with a business, gross receipts refers to the business’s income before any deductions are taken.
+Gross Receipts (Business): When used in connection with a business, gross receipts refer to the business’s income before any deductions are taken.

 Head of Household: A filing status on a tax return that provides a tax bracket that is halfway between that of a single person and that of a married person.
 A person can qualify for head of household if they are single and have a qualifying dependent living with them.
 (Also sees Filing Status)